-The image is very difficult to handle.
+The circumstances are very difficult to handle.
 But we can’t turn our heads any longer!
 Yet another suburban Chicago teenager took his life this past Wednesday.
 It was the fifth suicide completion involving a Barrington High School student in the past three years.

 The victim was a 17-year-old male who was about to begin his senior year.
 In spite of being treated for depression, and ramped-up school and community intervention efforts, Graham stepped in front of a commuter train at 6 a.m.